sdevikar/cpp/alexander_stepaniv/lectures/lecture4/lecture4.md

   - Let's say we were using this function to swap containers (e.g. vectors for 1 million elements)
   - This code is super inefficient because:
     - we are constructing a tmp vector of a million elements, then we're copying two vectors of size 1 million twice
-  - So, this solution is very bad for contailers
+  - So, this solution is very bad for containers
   - In case of vectors, there is a pointer to the header, there is a pointer to the position until which the vector is filled and there is a pointer to the end of the vector.
 So, for swapping, it's sufficient to just change the header pointer
   - More generally, for any container, we should be good with just a couple of things:
     - swap headers of a and b
     - fix back pointers (i.e. if the next element points to the previous element, we will have to deal with that)
-  - Solution: write a specialized template function with specialized signature
+  - Solution: write a specialized template function with specialized signature as below:

-- More efficient code: we can use xor algorithm to swap two objects.
-Although the xor algorithm only works when the two objects are not identical.
-So, in this case, it makes sense to actually check whether the arguments are identical

 ```cpp
 template <typename T>